Synopsys (NASDAQ:SNPS) Issues FY 2021 Earnings Guidance

-Several research firms have issued reports on SNPS.
-Wells Fargo & Company raised their price target on shares of Synopsys from $325.00 to $340.00 and gave the stock an overweight rating in a research note on Thursday, August 19th.
-Westpark Capital began coverage on shares of Synopsys in a research report on Thursday, July 15th.
-They issued a buy rating and a $340.00 target price on the stock.
-Robert W. Baird raised their target price on shares of Synopsys from $320.00 to $350.00 and gave the stock an outperform rating in a research report on Thursday, August 19th.
-Rosenblatt Securities raised their target price on shares of Synopsys from $314.00 to $349.00 and gave the stock a buy rating in a research report on Wednesday, August 25th.
-Finally, KeyCorp raised their target price on shares of Synopsys from $320.00 to $347.00 and gave the stock an overweight rating in a research report on Thursday, August 19th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and ten have assigned a buy rating to the stock.
-Based on data from MarketBeat, Synopsys currently has an average rating of Buy and a consensus target price of $318.75.
+Synopsys (NASDAQ:SNPS) last posted its earnings results on Tuesday, August 17th.
+The semiconductor company reported $1.81 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.78 by $0.03.
+Synopsys had a return on equity of 15.03% and a net margin of 18.48%.
+The business had revenue of $1.06 billion during the quarter, compared to analysts’ expectations of $1.05 billion.
+During the same period in the prior year, the business earned $1.74 EPS.
+Synopsys’s revenue for the quarter was up 9.6% compared to the same quarter last year.
+As a group, analysts anticipate that Synopsys will post 4.66 EPS for the current fiscal year.

-Synopsys announced that its board has initiated a share repurchase plan on Thursday, June 17th that permits the company to buyback $500.00 million in outstanding shares.
-This buyback authorization permits the semiconductor company to reacquire up to 1.2% of its stock through open market purchases.
-Stock buyback plans are typically a sign that the company’s leadership believes its stock is undervalued.
+Several research analysts have recently commented on the company.
+KeyCorp lifted their target price on Synopsys from $320.00 to $347.00 and gave the stock an overweight rating in a research note on Thursday, August 19th.
+HSBC reiterated an average rating on shares of Synopsys in a research report on Thursday, August 26th.
+Rosenblatt Securities increased their price target on Synopsys from $314.00 to $349.00 and gave the stock a buy rating in a research report on Wednesday, August 25th.
+Westpark Capital initiated coverage on Synopsys in a report on Thursday, July 15th.
+They issued a buy rating and a $340.00 price objective for the company.
+Finally, Wells Fargo & Company increased their target price on Synopsys from $325.00 to $340.00 and gave the stock an overweight rating in a report on Thursday, August 19th.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and ten have assigned a buy rating to the company.
+According to data from MarketBeat, Synopsys presently has an average rating of Buy and an average target price of $318.75.

-In other news, CEO Chi-Foon Chan sold 278,642 shares of Synopsys stock in a transaction that occurred on Friday, August 20th.
-The shares were sold at an average price of $314.98, for a total transaction of $87,766,657.16.
-Following the sale, the chief executive officer now owns 164,515 shares in the company, valued at $51,818,934.70.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CFO Trac Pham sold 17,831 shares of Synopsys stock in a transaction on Thursday, June 24th.
-The stock was sold at an average price of $273.19, for a total transaction of $4,871,250.89.
-Following the completion of the sale, the chief financial officer now owns 48,978 shares of the company’s stock, valued at approximately $13,380,299.82.
+In related news, CRO Joseph W. Logan sold 6,053 shares of Synopsys stock in a transaction that occurred on Friday, August 20th.
+The shares were sold at an average price of $313.88, for a total transaction of $1,899,915.64.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, CFO Trac Pham sold 17,831 shares of the company’s stock in a transaction that occurred on Thursday, June 24th.
+The shares were sold at an average price of $273.19, for a total transaction of $4,871,250.89.
+Following the completion of the transaction, the chief financial officer now owns 48,978 shares of the company’s stock, valued at $13,380,299.82.
 The disclosure for this sale can be found here.
-Insiders have sold 351,467 shares of company stock worth $110,053,948 in the last quarter.
+In the last three months, insiders have sold 347,230 shares of company stock valued at $108,939,023.
 Insiders own 1.56% of the company’s stock.

 About Synopsys